cmdcolin/cmdcolin.github.io/_posts/2022-05-27-youmaynotneedabundler.md

 consumer of your library may not be able to do code splitting properly via async `import()`

+Another example is the now common usage of 'use client' in source code.
+A library targeted bundler (e.g. rollup) can't reasonably bundle this properly and prints error messages (see https://github.com/rollup/rollup/issues/4699)

 ## Why would you _MAYBE_ want a bundler for your library

 If you really care about producing a `UMD` bundle that can be used in a script